malyabee/IaC/README.md

 We can also login node01, node01 from ansiblecontroller without password.

+Host compatability
+    This Vagrant verified on Mac OS.

 This might be suitable for people who are going to attend the 'the Safari Live Training Course "Ansible in 3 Hours"' by Sander van Vugt